TOMToolkit/tom_base/docs/advanced/index.rst

 :doc:`LaTeX table generation <latex_generation>` - Learn how to generate LaTeX for certain models and add LaTeX generators for other models

 :doc: `Advanced Querying <querying>` - Get a couple of tips on programmatic querying with Django's QuerySet API

+:doc: `Authentication exceptions for external services <exceptions>` - Ensure that your custom external services have appropriate and visible errors.